A Data-Driven McMillan Degree Lower Bound: Background

 \subsection{Heuristics for Estimating McMillan Degree}

-Although rigorous estimates of the 2-norm of a random Hankel matrix have only been available for the past two decades, many authors in the 1970s, 1980s, 1990s recognized that the singular values of the noisy Hankel matrix $\tma H$ could reveal the McMillan degree using an estimate of $\|\ma G\|_2$.
-In 1985, Juang and Pappa suggested picking a threshold manually~\cite[p.622]{JP85}; e.g., in \cref{fig:example} the desired threshold is obvious, but this can be misleading in other cases, as in \cref{fig:nmr} and \cref{fig:beam}.
-This manual selection approach also appears in more recent work using matrices related to $\ma H$; see, e.g.,\cite[\S16.3]{Lju99}, \cite{ZZXH05}, and \cite{YL07}.
-Other authors attempted to provide estimates of $\|\ma G\|_2$.
-For example, Holt and Antill bounded $\|\ma G\|_2$ by the Frobenius norm $\|\ma G\|_\fro$~\cite[eq.~(19)]{HA77}.
-In the case where $\ve g\sim \mathcal{N}(\ve 0,\ma I)$
+Although rigorous estimates of the 2-norm of a random Hankel matrix have only been available for the past two decades, many authors in the 1970s, 1980s, 1990s recognized that the singular values of $\tma H_{m,n}$ could be used to infer the McMillan degree.
+For example, in 1985 Juang and Pappa suggested picking a threshold manually to separate singular values into those associated with $\ma H_{m,n}$ and those associated with noise~\cite[p.622]{JP85}---a process that as illustrated in \cref{fig:example} sometimes yields an obvious choice, but that sometimes can be misleading.
+This manual selection approach also appears in more recent work using matrices related to $\ma H_{m,n}$; see, e.g.,\cite[\S16.3]{Lju99}, \cite{ZZXH05}, and \cite{YL07}.
+Other authors have attempted to provide estimates of $\|\ma G_{m,n}\|_2$ to select this threshold in~\cref{eq:lower_bound}.
+For example, Holt and Antill bounded the norm of a Hankel matrix by its Frobenius norm~\cite[eq.~(19)]{HA77}.
+Assuming $\ve g_{2n-1} \sim \mathcal{N}(\ve 0, \epsilon\ma I)$,